 The hybrid online and on-campus model enables students across the nation to maintain employment in their home state and fly to Portland for the face-to-face sessions twice per academic term.

 The Healthcare MBA students bring a wealth of expertise to the classroom.
-These students come from across the nation including cities throughout Alaska, California, Hawaii, New Mexico, Oregon, Texas, Utah, Virginia and Washington.
+These students come from across the nation including cities throughout Oregon, Washington, California, Idaho, Montana, Alaska, Hawaii, New Mexico, Texas, Utah, and Virginia.

 With an average of more than 12 years of professional experience, our students come from a broad range of healthcare positions.
-Professions include physicians, nurses, care specialists, financial consultants, accountants, IT specialists, medical directors and more.
+Professions include physicians, nurses, project and operations managers, financial and business analysts, advanced practice clinicians, medical device, pharmaceuticals, policy analysts, administrators, IT & EHR specialists, insurance industry professionals, etc.

 From Our Student